MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 1. Download the [Source code](https://go.microsoft.com/fwlink/linkid=202017).
 1. Install [Node](https://nodejs.org/en/download).
 1. Open Node cmd (or reopen if you have it opened) and run `node-v` to check whether the installation is successful or not.
 More information: [Node](https://nodejs.org/en/about).
-1. Run the command `npm install -g @angular/cli` to install angular command line interface (cli).
+1. Run the command `npm install -g @angular/cli` to install Angular command line interface (cli).
 This is required to build and run the angular app.
 More information: [Angular](https://angular.io).
 1. Go to the directory where you have downloaded the source code and run the command `npm install`to fetch all the necessary packages that are required to run the website.
 1. Create a new Chrome shortcut and add `--disable-web-security--user-data-dir="C:\chromeTest"` to bypass the same origin policy.
-1. Go to `\src\app\providers\url.providers.ts` in the source code to point the frontend to the correct API endpoint and change the return value if the `baseURL()` method to your API.
+1. Go to `\src\app\providers\url.providers.ts` in the source code to point the frontend to the correct API endpoint and change the return value in the `baseURL()` method to your API.
 You need to add a trailing slash aat the end of the url.
 1. Bypass anti-CSRF token for local development.
 To do that, you need to go to **Portals > Web Templates** and open the **PortalAPI** web template and flip the flag `bypassTokenVerification` to `true`.
 Restart the Dynamics 365 Portal website to see the changes.

 > [!NOTE]
 > The **PortalAPI** web template is added by default when you install the Event Management data.

-- Run the command `ng serve` from your working directory to build the website and open the website url in the chrome instance with the shortcut you created.
+- Run the command `ng serve` from your working directory to build the website and open the website url in the chrome instance with the shortcut you have created.

 After the website is successfully built, your output files will show up in `/dist/ClientApp` directory.
 You need to replace the files hosted under portals.
-You don’t need to change all the files, usually main.es and styles.css files are enough for most of the changes, but it is always advised to use some kind of source control tool to track the changes.
+You don’t need to change all the files, usually main.js and styles.css files are enough, but it is always good to use some kind of source control tool to track the changes.

 To replace the files in Dynamics 365, follow the steps below: